 If the vaccines are able to "evade vaccine-induced immune responses," Dr. Ray says, then they have the ability to hinder our progress to herd immunity, but more research needs to be done on the efficacy of vaccines on different variants.
 As of now, it doesn't seem likely that the variants will completely evade the vaccine, Ray says.

 It is normal that a virus will mutate the more it spreads in a community.
 It happens every year with the flu forcing scientists to slightly vary flu vaccines in order to prevent spread.

 In order to reduce the impact of the variants on our progress towards herd immunity, people should continue wearing masks, social distancing, avoiding indoor gatherings and reducing travel.

 "The more people infected, the more chances this virus gets to evolve, because evolution requires diversification, which increases a little every time someone gets infected," Dr. Ray said.

-Until we know more about variants and the ability for the vaccine to prevent the spread of COVID-19 from person to person, masks will still be necessary -- even among those who are immune.
+Until we know more about variants and the ability for the vaccine to prevent the spread of COVID-19 from person to person, masks will still be necessary in certain settings.
 So it may be a while until life returns to "normal."